-The best garage floor coating kits that are easiest to apply, long lasting, and offer the best protection, are the newer single-part moisture cured polyurea coatings.
+The best garage floor coating kits are the newer single-part moisture cured polyurea coatings.
+They are the easiest to apply, longer lasting, and offer the best protection.

 Not familiar with polyurea garage floor coatings?
 No worries, the majority of other people aren’t either.
 Consumers who want to apply a DIY coating to their garage floor are commonly familiar with the term “garage floor coating kit”, “epoxy paint kit”, and etc. When they are using these terms, they are generally thinking about epoxy coatings and the above mentioned products.

 Why?
 The reason is simple.
 These types of kits have been marketed and promoted for many years by the large companies that manufacture them.
 Rust-Oleum is a good example.
-These are the typical DIY garage floor coatings that are designed to be applied in one coat with the optional decorative color flakes to toss on top.
+These are the typical DIY garage floor coatings.
+They are designed to be applied in one coat with the optional decorative color flakes to toss on top.

-They are generally packaged in an eye catching box which includes the coating, a small bag of color flakes, and an ECO friendly etch/cleaner solution as well.
+They are typically packaged in an eye catching box which includes the coating, a small bag of color flakes, and an ECO friendly etch/cleaner solution.
 It’s not everything you need to get the job done, but they like to use the word “kit” to sound all-inclusive for marketing purposes.

-Prevalent in the home improvement centers and hardware stores where they are seen on a regular basis, this is all the average consumer is aware of in terms of coating choices in many cases.
+These are most prevalent in the home improvement centers and hardware stores where they are seen on a regular basis.
+As a result, this is all the average consumer is aware of in terms of coating choices in many cases.

-The problem with most of these garage floor epoxy products, however, is that they are on the low end of the scale in terms of quality, durability, and performance when compared to the vast majority of garage floor coatings available.
+The problem with most of these garage floor epoxy products, however, is that they are on the low end of the scale in terms of quality, durability, and performance.
+This is particularly true when compared to the vast majority of garage floor coatings available.
 We suggest reading this article here to understand more of what to expect with these types of coatings.